mrlacey/BuildTimeHistory/README.md

 A Visual Studio Extension that provides a summary history of all the time spent waiting for code to build each day.

 ![Example output on the Output Window](./art/example-output.png)

+## How can I help?

+If you enjoy using the extension, please give it a ★★★★★ rating on the Visual Studio Marketplace.

+Should you encounter bugs or if you have feature requests, go to [the GitHub repo to open an issue if one doesn't already exist](https://github.com/mrlacey/BuildTimeHistory/issues).

+Another way to help is to [sponsor me on GitHub](https://github.com/sponsors/mrlacey).